procivis/one-wallet/README.md

 Need support or have feedback?
 [Contact us](https://www.procivis.ch/en/contact).

+## Acknowledgements

+Thanks to Samuel Rinnetmäki, CTO of Findynet, for the Finnish translation.

 ## License

 Some rights reserved.
 This library is published under the [Apache License